Mechsoft-Limited/iniswap-document/help/troubleshooting.md

 ## **Issues with Profile**

 ### Oops!
-We couldn't find any Pancake Collectibles in your wallet.&#x20;
+We couldn't find any iniswap Collectibles in your wallet.&#x20;

 We're investigating the logic behind this issue.
 Meanwhile please try the workaround.

 {% tabs %}
 {% tab title="Workaround 1" %}
 1. &#x20;Go to “Collectible” page, then come back to profile page.\
-   If you can’t find the link, go to [https://pancakeswap.finance/collectibles](https://pancakeswap.finance/collectibles) directly.
+   If you can’t find the link, go to [https://iniswap.finance/collectibles](https://iniswap.finance/collectibles) directly.
 2. &#x20;Retry profile creation.
 {% endtab %}